SELF GUIDED AUDIO TOURS HAWAII

 Winter Driving in South Lake Tahoe

-Although it’s possible to drive around Lake Tahoe in the wintertime, it’s not always a guarantee.
-At times, plowed snow is ‘stored’ on parts of the road surrounding the lake, so you might not be able to make a full ‘loop’ drive around the entirety of Lake Tahoe.
+Although it’s possible to drive in a loop around Lake Tahoe in the wintertime, it’s not always a guarantee.
+At times, plowed snow is ‘stored’ on parts of the road surrounding the lake, so you might not be able to make a full ‘loop’ drive around the entirety of Lake Tahoe, as Shaka Guide’s tour does in the non-snow seasons.

-On other roads that lead into and out of Tahoe, you’ll want tire chains, even if you have four-wheel drive.
+As for other roads that lead into and out of Tahoe, you’ll want tire chains, even if you have four-wheel drive.
 Road conditions can be challenging due to snowy, icy conditions, and it’s important to check road closures and conditions before heading out.
+Some roads prohibit vehicles without chains on the tires.

 Here’s some info about the roads surrounding – or leading to – Lake Tahoe.
 Most are open year-round, weather permitting: